TOP LIVE EVENTS

 For a full, detailed map of the route, including major landmarks, refreshments and first aid stations, see the official site:

 There are a wider range of online viewing options for the big marathons becoming available each year.
-One particularly good site is Universal Sports, who stream several of the main marathon events, and Paris has previously been on their list:
+Live coverage of the Paris marathon this year is being provided by Eurosport, with TV broadcast coverage starting at 8.30am on Eurosport 1.

 An alternative way of viewing the marathon that I'm a big fan of is to check out some of the local webcams - there are a range of them in key locations around Paris, with one on the Champs Elysees in a particularly good vantage point: